Water: From Vulnerability to Strength

 PUB’s strong commitment to innovation has also helped us build capabilities in water management.
 Water and environment technologies have been identified as a key growth sector since 2006, with S$670 million committed to foster leading-edge technologies and create a thriving research community in Singapore.
 Today, there is a vibrant water ecosystem with over 200 local and international water companies and more than 25 research institutions.

 Since 2008, Singapore has successfully hosted the Singapore International Water Week (SIWW).
-As the global platform for innovative water solutions, stakeholders from the world’s water industry gather at SIWW to share business opportunities, showcase the latest water technologies and co-create solutions.
+As the global platform for innovative water solutions, SIWW gathers stakeholders from the world’s water industry to share business opportunities, showcase the latest water technologies and co-create solutions.

 Explore collaborations and innovative water solutions within a vibrant ecosystem of companies, research institutions and water leaders.
 Experience Singapore’s “living laboratory” and learn how sustainable water management is essential to liveable cities.
 Shape the future of water and cities at SIWW, the world’s only integrated event on water and urban sustainability.